The facts about avian influenza

-Avian Influenza (AI), also known as bird flu, is a highly infectious disease.
+Avian influenza (AI), also known as bird flu, is a highly infectious disease.
 It affects many species of birds, including domestic poultry and can result in significant outbreaks of illness and death.
-However, the transmission of AI virus from bird to humans is a rare event.
+The transmission of AI virus from bird to humans is a rare event.

-Avian Influenza (AI) is a highly contagious viral infection of birds.
-The disease is caused by either highly pathogenic or low pathogenic strains.
+Avian influenza (AI) is a highly contagious viral infection of birds.
+The disease is caused by either high pathogenicity or low pathogenicity strains.
 Pathogenicity refers to the ability of the virus to cause disease in birds.
-Some highly pathogenic avian influenza viruses (HPAI) can cause severe clinical signs and high mortality (up to 100%) in domestic poultry (chickens) and turkeys.
-Low pathogenic avian influenza viruses (LPAI) can result in some mortality, but often presents with few or no symptoms.
+Some highly pathogenic avian influenza viruses (HPAI) can cause severe clinical signs and high mortality (up to 100%) in domestic poultry (including chickens and turkeys).
+Low pathogenicity avian influenza viruses (LPAI) can result in some mortality, but often presents with few or no symptoms.

 Avian influenza viruses are complex and are classified into subtypes based on two surface proteins, the haemagglutinin (HA) and neuraminidase (NA).
 For example, a virus that has HA 3 protein and NA 2 protein is designated as subtype H3N2.
 At least 16 haemagglutinins (H1 to H16), and 9 neuraminidases (N1 to N9) subtypes have been found in viruses from birds.

 Influenza viruses can mutate or change readily.
-Disease outbreaks have demonstrated the ability of LPAI strains to mutate to more highly pathogenic forms of the virus, HPAI.
+Disease outbreaks have demonstrated the ability of LPAI strains to mutate to HPAI strains.

 Influenza viruses can also change and become more pathogenic through genetic reassortment.
 There is a small chance that if an animal or person is infected with more than one type of influenza virus at the same time, then the viruses could combine (genetic reassortment) to produce a new virus that is more pathogenic or that is able to spread more easily between people.